womoney logo

 Womoney

-Since 1981, Rich has helped plan and run conferences and workshops, in conjunction with the Haymarket People's Fund and the Boston Women's Fund, on socially responsible investing, class awareness, and inherited wealth.
+Since 1981, Sharon has helped plan and run conferences and workshops, in conjunction with the Haymarket People's Fund and the Boston Women's Fund, on socially responsible investing, class awareness, and inherited wealth.
 In addition she has taught financial planning at Northeastern University and through the Cambridge Center for Adult Education as well as run seminars at a variety of places.
-Rich was a co-founder of PridePlanners™ Association (1999-2018), a national orgainziation focusing on financial professionals serving the LBGTQI communities.
+Sharon was a co-founder of PridePlanners™ Association (1999-2018), a national organization focusing on financial professionals serving the LBGTQ+ communities.

-Previously Rich was registered as an investment advisor in Massachusetts.
-Currently, she is a retired member of the National Association of Personal Financial Advisors (NAPFA)
+Previously Sharon was registered as an investment advisor in Massachusetts.
+Currently, she is a "retired" member of the National Association of Personal Financial Advisors (NAPFA).
+Sharon continues to see some clients, offering general financial planning advice, but she does not give investment advice.

 The following is extracted from the article "Hour by Hour," in Dow Jones Investment Advisor Magazine, May 1996.
 Dow Jones Financial Publishing Co., 908-389-8700: